Bi-BitArt/HarvardX-ML-Portfolio/projects/JPBoostingTest/exp6-2_policy intervention scenarios/result6-2.md

 - **Targeted Cash (Bottom 30%):** protected some mid-tier households (Class 2) but left higher classes exposed.
 - **Budget-Neutral Targeted (30%):** most efficient overall.
   - **36% of Class 3 improved to Class 2**, showing that concentrated aid can stabilize borderline households.
-  - At the same time, **35% of Class 3 still escalated into Class 4**, highlighting severe fragility at the threshold.
+- At the same time, **35% of Class 3 still escalated into Class 4**, showing a paradox: the same policy both rescued many and pushed others into deeper vulnerability.
   - **No Class 4 households improved**, confirming that the most vulnerable remain trapped without deeper structural support.
-  - Taken together, this means that while **budget concentration helps those on the edge (Class 3)**, it does not address entrenched vulnerability (Class 4) — one-off transfers act only as a temporary buffer, not a long-term solution.
+  - Taken together, this means that while **budget concentration helps those on the edge (Class 3)**, it also reveals their instability.
+One-off transfers act only as a temporary buffer — they cannot solve long-term or entrenched vulnerability.

 ---